kcmv/colabo/src/frontend/app/components/demoPuzzle/DEMO_PUZZLE.md

     }
   }
   ```
+  + **IMPORTANT**: We have to RESTART the frontend server, since changes in config/congif.plugins.js file are loaded ONLY at the load time.

 ## Component Integration

 in order for DemoPuzzle to be seen we have to add one or more of its components into the Application Components Hierarchy